Lynch Syndrome - Hereditary Nonpolyposis Colorectal Cancer (HNPCC)

 Quick Answers for Clinicians

 Several organizations recommend universal screening for Lynch syndrome (LS) in all patients with endometrial cancer or colorectal cancer (CRC). - Germline genetic testing is generally recommended for patients with an early cancer diagnosis, positive family history, and/or abnormal tumor testing results.
-The National Comprehensive Cancer Network (NCCN) has published specific criteria for LS screening (available at www.nccn.org).
+The National Comprehensive Cancer Network (NCCN) has published specific criteria for LS screening.

 When should germline genetic testing for Lynch syndrome be performed?

-In most situations, it is cost-effective to perform somatic testing for microsatellite instability (MSI) by polymerase chain reaction (PCR) and/or mismatch repair (MMR) protein deficiency by immunohistochemistry (IHC) before germline testing, given that only 2-4% of colorectal cancer cases are Lynch syndrome (LS) associated.
-Both tests are sensitive and usually produce concordant results.
-If these tests reveal that a tumor has MSI or is MMR deficient, molecular germline genetic testing should be performed.
-However, if strong suspicion for LS exists (eg, family history, cancer at a young age), it is reasonable to bypass MSI testing and proceed directly to molecular germline genetic testing.
+In most situations, it is cost-effective to perform somatic testing for mismatch repair (MMR) protein deficiency by immunohistochemistry (IHC) and/or microsatellite instability (MSI) by polymerase chain reaction (PCR) before germline testing, given that only a small percentage of colorectal and endometrial cancer cases are Lynch syndrome (LS) associated. , Both tests are sensitive and usually produce concordant results.
+If these tests reveal that a tumor is MMR deficient or has MSI, follow-up somatic molecular testing and/or germline genetic testing should be performed.
+However, if strong suspicion for LS exists (e.g., due to family history or cancer at a young age) or tissue availability is limited, it is reasonable to bypass MSI testing and proceed directly to molecular germline genetic testing. ,

 Indications for Testing